MoAlthaf/physiotherapy-ai/README.md

 ## 2. Solution Overview

-**Kinetra** is an AI-powered home physiotherapy platform that brings real-time clinical supervision into the living room.
+**Cuefit** is an AI-powered home physiotherapy platform that brings real-time clinical supervision into the living room.
 It combines computer-vision pose tracking with a conversational AI coach to give patients the guidance of a physiotherapist during every repetition.

 The platform operates through two tightly integrated modules: